atangent/AuthentiKate/README.md

 # AuthentiKate.
 She's got real-money vision.

-A machine-learning algorithm that intakes 5 features of money to determine if banknote is authentic or fraudulent.
+A machine-learning classification algorithm that intakes 5 features of money to determine if banknote is authentic or fraudulent.
 Runs with **75% accuracy**.

 ### Banknotes are from